MicrochipTech/AzureDemo_AnyCloud/README.md

     $version = 105
     telemetryInterval set to: 5

-    Light sensor telemetry updating at the new telemetry interval Check Raw Data tab to verify
+    Temperature sensor telemetry updating at the new telemetry interval Check Raw Data tab to verify

 The Plug-n-Play standard requries acknowledging these messages.
 The AnyCloud™ response payload is show below.